Back to all posts

 A hand turning the water shut off valve under a sink.

-A sudden plumbing leak can cause instant panic.
-When water is spraying everywhere, your first thought is how to make it stop—fast.
-This is where a little bit of knowledge goes a long way.
-The key to controlling the chaos lies with a small, often-overlooked device: the shut off valve under sink.
-Knowing exactly where to find this valve and how to turn it can be the difference between a small cleanup and a catastrophic flood that damages your floors and cabinets.
+A sudden plumbing leak causes instant panic.
+Water is spraying everywhere, and your first thought is how to make it stop—fast.
+Here’s the good news: you have more control than you think.
+The key to stopping the chaos is a small, often-overlooked device called the shut-off valve under sink.
+Knowing where to find this valve and how to turn it is the difference between a small cleanup and a catastrophic flood.
 It’s your first line of defense, giving you the power to stop a problem in its tracks before you even call for help.

 Key Takeaways